Updated: 3 March 2021

-The Chancellor has confirmed that the Stamp Duty threshold will be increased to £500,000
+The Chancellor has confirmed that the temporary Stamp Duty Holiday for property purchases up to £500,000 has been extended until the 30th June 2021

 The Stamp Duty Land Tax (SDLT) is a charge placed on all residential property purchases over £125,000 in England, Wales and Northern Ireland.
 From April 2016 an additional 3% SDLT surcharge is payable on a second home or buy to let property with a purchase price of £40,000 or above.
 Please see the chart below for current charges.